Skip to main content

 How we're helping Iraq

-We are working hard to combat suffering and build resilience in Iraq.
-We are doing this by establishing programmes which will offer protection services for children and tackle gender equality.
+We are working hard to combat suffering and to build resilience in Iraq.
+We are doing this by establishing programmes which will offer protection services for children and tackle gender inequality.

 Donate now